Travis Sanheim Game Preview: Flyers vs. Predators

 Sanheim Season Stats Insights

+- In 30 games this season, Sanheim has a plus-minus of -7, while averaging 24:31 on the ice per game.

-- Sanheim has a goal in three of 27 contests this season, but no multi-goal games so far.
+- In four of 30 games this season, Sanheim has scored a goal, but there are no multi-goal efforts on his ledger.

-- Sanheim has a point in 13 of 27 games this year, with multiple points in five of them.

-- In 13 of 27 games this season, Sanheim has registered an assist, and in four of those matches recorded two or more.
+- In 15 of 30 games this season, Sanheim has recorded a point, and five of those games included multiple points.

+- Sanheim has an assist in 14 of 30 games played this season, including multiple assists four times.

-- The implied probability is 45.5% that Sanheim hits the over on his points over/under based on the odds.
+- Sanheim has an implied probability of 45.5% to exceed his point total based on the odds.

-- There is an implied probability of 40% of Sanheim going over his assist prop bet, considering the moneyline odds.
+- Sanheim has an implied probability of 40% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.